pnp/powershell/pages/index.md

 PnP PowerShell is a **cross-platform** PowerShell Module providing over 500 cmdlets that work with Microsoft 365 environments and more specifically SharePoint Online, Microsoft Teams, Microsoft Planner and Microsoft Flow.

 > [!NOTE]
-> This module is a successor of the [PnP-PowerShell](https://github.com/pnp/pnp-powershell) module.
-The original cmdlets only work on Windows and Windows PowerShell and supports SharePoint On-Premises (2013, 2016 and 2019) and SharePoint Online.
-This version of the cmdlets is cross-platform (e.g. it works on Windows, MacOS and Linux) however will only support SharePoint Online.
-Going forward will only be **actively maintaining the cross-platform PnP PowerShell** module.
+> This module is a successor of the [SharePointPnPPowerShellOnline](https://github.com/pnp/pnp-powershell) module, which is now regarded legacy and not maintained anymore.
+This newer version of the PowerShell module is cross-platform (e.g. it works on Windows, MacOS and Linux) however will only support SharePoint Online.
+Going forward will only be actively maintaining the cross-platform PnP PowerShell module.

 # Getting up and running